Wahoo RIVAL Review | GPS ELEMNT TRIATHLON

 - Complete the multisport profiles feature set.
 Significantly Improved: Dec2012 eg now included is a multiple bike+run profile

 - 3rd party, training plan calendarisation and structured workout execution.

 The rrp$379.99 price tag is interesting.

 Without those 3 broad feature sets, above, and even factoring in the normal premium you would expect to pay for a new Wahoo, the price still seems a tad high.
 However, Wahoo expects to bring more multisport profile functionality in 2020 and is almost certainly working on other exciting, new firmware stuff NOW for 2021.
 This product is a strategic move for them that they have been working on for years.
 If there is a major firmware release in Summer 2021 (I have intel that there is) then suddenly the price tag will start to look attractive and Wahoo could take a nice slice of the ‘mid’-priced triathlon watch market.

 The bottom line is that existing Wahoo users will seriously consider buying an ELEMNT RIVAL now.
 You/I believe in the brand and know Wahoo will deliver more in 2021.
-Even with the new firmware from December 2020 the leap of faith might be slightly too far right now.
-That said if you want capable tri-watch with a simple app set up then Rival already fits the bill as your first ‘proper’ triathlon watch.
+Even with the new firmware from December 2020 the leap of faith that you previosuly had to take now seems MUCH LESS daunting.
+That said if you want capable tri-watch with a simple app set up then Rival already fits the bill if you are searching for your first ‘proper’ triathlon watch.

 Advice?: Don’t be afraid to jump.